 These changes in the market are impressive, exciting, and could go a long way toward advancing and deepening financial inclusion among the poor.
 At the same time, the use of agents can trigger operational, technological, legal/compliance, reputational, and other risks that should be appropriately managed.

-While there is no single formula to building a viable network of branchless banking agents, certain key elements have become clear.
-For one thing, as the human front line to any branchless banking service, agents must not only comply with Know-Your-Customer (KYC) standards set by regulators, but also help guard the entire system against fraud, encouraging customers' trust in the service.
+The traditional branchless banking model is evolving, with regulation assuming a central role in enabling – and sometimes limiting – its spread.
+For example, while there is no single formula to building and ensuring a viable network of branchless banking agents, certain key elements have become clear.
+For one thing, as the human frontline to any branchless banking service, agents must not only comply with Know-Your-Customer (KYC) standards set by their national regulators but also help guard the entire system against fraud, encouraging customers' trust in the service.
 In addition, branchless banking services must provide customers with access to cash when they need it.
 Therefore, agents play a critical role in liquidity management by keeping adequate stocks of both cash and e-money to enable clients to transact.
-And as the first point of contact, agents help bridge the gap between a high-tech service and low-literacy clients.
+And as the first point of contact, agents help bridge the gap between high-tech service and low-literacy clients.

 CGAP has produced materials and toolkits on several critical issues related to agent management in order to help providers and policymakers continue to develop viable agent distribution channels.
 Such channels are critical to serving the poor while simultaneously protecting consumers and the stability and integrity of financial services.

 - CGAP Blog: Telenor’s Shared Agents - Digital Finance Catalyst for Bangladesh?